Master of Arts in Liberal Studies

 Listed below are supplemental programs to assist students in meeting the costs of the program:

 Students enrolled at least half time (1.5 units in the fall or spring terms, 1.0 unit in the summer term) are eligible to participate in the Direct Loan program.
+Please note that lower-level undergraduate courses may not be used to meet the half time enrollment requirement.
 Students wishing to borrow under the Direct Loan program must complete the Free Application for Federal Student Aid (FAFSA).
 In addition, for each semester that a MALS student is interested in borrowing a federal loan, the student should provide the Reed financial aid office with the following information: a letter stating the semester of attendance (fall, spring, or summer), the course titles and the number of units per course, and a loan request form.
 New borrowers at Reed must also complete a loan entrance session.

 The FAFSA is available online at www.FAFSA.ed.gov.
 The Reed College code for the FAFSA is 003217.
-The maximum subsidized Direct Stafford Loan available to a graduate student is $8,500 per academic year.
+The maximum subsidized Direct Stafford Loan available to a graduate student is $20,500 per academic year.
 The maximum unsubsidized Direct Stafford Loan available to a graduate student is $12,000 per academic year.
-The exact amount of subsidized and unsubsidized loan eligibility is based upon the student’s determined need, calculated from the FAFSA and the number of units enrolled at Reed each semester.
+The exact amount of subsidized and unsubsidized loan eligibility is based upon the number of units the student is enrolled in at Reed each semester.